-A Network for Grateful Living is a reflection of the big hearts, skills, and minds of many people over many years.
-Only a handful of us are reflected here, but those who are take their jobs as stewards of our mission, vision, and values deeply to heart.
-A richness of diverse perspectives informs our work and humble service.
-We warmly welcome you to join our community…
+A Network for Grateful Living reflects the hearts, skills, and minds of many people.
+Only a handful of us are reflected here, but we take our stewardship deeply to heart.
+A diversity of perspectives informs our humble service.
+Get to know us…

 Kristi has spent virtually her entire adult life immersed in the rewarding work of non-profit leadership, fundraising, and organizational development.
 In a wide variety of roles, she has helped to lead, fund, and strengthen organizations committed to progressive social and spiritual change.